pooltogether/ethonline-workshop/README.md

 Let's build a pool!

-First let's give ourselves some ETH and Dai
+In the original PoolTogether Contract console let's give ourselves some ETH and Dai:

 ```js
 > signers = await ethers.getSigners()
 > signers[0].sendTransaction({ to: "your_address", value: ethers.utils.parseEther('10') })